 #4 Updated by Marcus Brown about 4 years ago

 Can we relax the input validation to require password only?

 I've tested it with a service provider that only requires a pw (really long token) and it functions normally as long as I manually edit clientX.up to remove the bogus username that I enter, then restart service and my tunnel comes up.

-#5 Updated by Phillip Davis almost 4 years ago
+#5 Updated by Phillip Davis about 4 years ago

 Actually, at the moment, the code does allow a password to be entered without username - it gets through the front-end validation.
 But when I do that, setting up a dummy client with no certificate and just a password, the OpenVPN log has:

 Dec 15 22:05:19 openvpn83536: Use --help for more information.

 Dec 15 22:05:19 openvpn83536: Options error: No client-side authentication method is specified.
 You must use either --cert/--key, --pkcs12, or --auth-user-pass